 WARNING!
 Before doing any of the work below, be aware of the dangers involved.
-Improper handling of refrigerant or refrigerant equipment could lead to serious personal injury.
+Working with refrigerant could lead to serious personal injury.

 R134a service equipment or vehicle air conditioning systems should not be pressure tested or leak tested with compressed air.